-- 2. Documenting pertinent information in the case record and updating the record when conditions change or following periodic contacts with the client; and - 3.
-Writing in a fashion to enable an independent reviewer to fully understand the client's status and services and obtain a good overview of case management.
+- 3. Writing in a fashion to enable an independent reviewer to fully understand the client's status and services and obtain a good overview of case management.
 Legibility of handwriting or use of word processing, along with a legend of abbreviations used, is vital to a good case record.
 (See the Case Record Section of this chapter for required documentation.) - K. Contacting the Client to Review and Monitor the Care Plan: The case manager must make a home visit to review the care plan at least every six months, or more frequently, based upon the individual client's needs and program requirements. - 1.
 Continuity of Care: The case manager will oversee the care plan for continuity of services and changes in the client's functioning that warrant increases, decreases, or other changes in the recommended care plan. - 2.
 Care Plan Review: The review is not a complete reassessment, but a review of service goals and changes in the client's status that may warrant modification to the care plan.
-The case manager will discuss any changes in the care plan with the client and caregiver for acceptance prior to changes in service provision.
+The case manager will discuss any changes in the care plan with the client, caregiver and/or designee for acceptance prior to changes in service provision.
 The case manager will verify service quality and client satisfaction. - L. Client Reassessment: For case management, as well as planning and coordination purposes, the case manager must perform a face-to-face client reassessment at least once every year. - 1.
 Reassessment Form: The case manager shall complete the Comprehensive Assessment (DOEA 701B) in accordance with the instructions in the Client Assessment section of this chapter. - 2.
 Reassessment Results: Reassessment results are to be used to evaluate and modify the care plan, if needed.